Le-Anh-Duy/Bus-routing-application/README.md

 #### 5.3.
 Using Rtree with shapely.

-Because rtree manages geometry objects as bounding boxes, so when we insert an shapyly object to rtree, we need to in search its bounding.
+Because rtree manages geometry objects as bounding boxes, so when we insert an `Shapyly` object to `rtree`, we need to insert its bounding.

 ```python
 from rtree import Index